Mike-4-prog/Refract/refract-docs/docs/core-concepts/refractions.md

 - No other component can access it.

-2.**Global Refractions** – Defined once and shared across your entire app.
+2. **Global Refractions** – Defined once and shared across your entire app.
 **When to use them**:

 - For **shared state** that multiple components need to read or update.